OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

 | **docker-machine-opennebula**         | OpenNebula driver for Docker Machine                                                                          |
 +---------------------------------------+---------------------------------------------------------------------------------------------------------------+

 There are also packages with debugging symbols for some platforms, e.g. ``openenbula-debuginfo`` on CentOS/RHEL and ``opennebula-dbgsym`` on Debian/Ubuntu.
-Other architecture-specific components might come with similarly named packages, please query your packaging database when necessary.
+Other architecture-specific components might come with similarly named packages, please query your packaging database if necessary.

 .. note::

    There are a few differences in package names among distributions.
-Those with varying package names contain mostly integration libraries and since they are for general use on installation hosts, their names are left to follow the distribution conventions.
-Find above the CentOS/RHEL/Fedora specific packages prefixed with "*rpm:*" and Debian/Ubuntu specific packages prefixed with "*deb:*".
+Those with varying package names contain mostly integration libraries and since they are for general use on installation Hosts, their names are left to follow the distribution conventions.
+Above, you can find the CentOS/RHEL/Fedora specific packages prefixed with "*rpm:*" and Debian/Ubuntu specific packages prefixed with "*deb:*".

 CentOS / RHEL / Fedora
 ----------------------

-Install all OpenNebula Front-end components by executing following commands under a privileged user:
+Install all OpenNebula Front-end components by executing the following commands under a privileged user:

 .. prompt:: bash # auto